c-guzman/cipher-workflow-platform/README.md

 H3K4me3	  /path/to/H3K4me3.bdg
 ```

-Where column one indicates the marker ID **(THESE MUST ALWAYS BE THE SAME, THE PIPELINE WILL FAIL IF YOU DO NOT INCLUDE THE APPROPRIATE IDs)** and column 2 indicates the path to the individual bedGraph file.
+Where column one indicates the marker ID **(THESE MUST ALWAYS BE IDENTICAL TO THE EXAMPLE ABOVE, THE PIPELINE WILL FAIL IF YOU DO NOT INCLUDE THE APPROPRIATE IDs)** and column 2 indicates the path to the individual bedGraph file.

 Once you have the necessary files, you can identify enhancers by running:

 ```
-nextflow run /path/to/main.nf --mode analysis --config config.txt --fasta genome.fa --predictEnhancers
+nextflow run /path/to/main.nf --mode analysis --config config.txt --fasta genome.fa --analysis predictEnhancers

 ```
 ## Cluster support